ndau/commands/automation/README.md

     - Next step
     - Next step (again)
     - Create Service (if it gives an error about the old service still draining, click Back, then Create Service again until it works)

+## Repaving testnet

+Sometimes we want to repave testnet with the latest blockchain snapshot from mainnet.
+Any time we do this, testnet becomes a fork of mainnet.
+When we add big features like new or changed transactions, we need to practice using them on testnet before we upgrade mainnet and submit them there.

+Repaving testnet is currently a manual process.
+Conceptually, it's simple:

+1. Take down all testnet nodes
+1. Copy `latest-mainnet.txt` to `latest-testnet.txt` on S3
+1. Fire up all testnet nodes

+We can't do a "rolling repave" because blockchain data differs between testnet and mainnet, and so catchup will fail for a restarted node while the others are still running on old testnet data.
+This is why we do a full take-down and fire-up.

+Here are the steps for accomplishing this:

+1. Optional take a manual snapshot of testnet
+    - This is if you want a backup of old testnet before repaving it
+    - run: `./snapshot_node.py testnet-backup`
+    - It'll get uploaded to `s3://ndau-snapshots` for safe keeping
+1. Optional: take a manual snapshot of mainnet
+    - This is if you want to ensure you're using the absolute latest state of mainnet to repave testnet with; mainnet takes snapshots every hour, so this might not be necessary
+    - run: `./snapshot_node.py mainnet-backup`
+    - It'll upload to S3 and update `mainnet-latest.txt` to point to it
+1. In the AWS Management Console, navigate to ECS > Clusters
+    - "Delete" services `testnet-0` through `testnet-4` and `testnet-backup`
+    - Instructions for this (including which regions they are on) are documented above in the Manual Steps section
+1. Once all testnet nodes are down, run `aws s3 cp s3://ndau-snapshots/latest-mainnet.txt s3://ndau-snapshots/latest-testnet.txt`
+1. Optionally: move away all existing `snapshot-testnet-*.tgz` files since they are not valid history in the repaved world
+    - There is a per-network-and-version place to store them if you want, e.g. `s3://ndau-snapshots/old/testnet-v1.2.0`
+    - Once we start using the `commands` SHA as part of the snapshot name, this is likely not going to be worth the trouble; we can keep all old snapshots in a flat list at the root when that happens without worrying about blockchain compatibility problems
+1. Back in the AWS Console, navigate to ECS > Clusters
+    - "Create" all of the testnet services in the same regions they were before
+    - Instructions for this are documented above in the Manual Steps section
+    - Wait a minute or two between firing up each successive node, so that the daily restart timer in procmon doesn't cause them all to restart at near the same time
+1. Testnet is now repaved and is an effective copy of recent mainnet